 One of the best players of the film is Mira Sorvino.
 She was a radiant delight in Woody Allen’s Mighty Aphrodite (1995) but has since languished in parts that have wasted her.
 Spike Lee has shown himself as one of the few male writer/directors capable of creating well-fleshed female characters and makes her the most sympathetic character in the film.
 Her character’s arc – from innocence to trying to work out what she is doing wrong in the bedroom to the well-written scenes where she stands up for herself and finally leaves – show her acting ability off to great advantage.
 One scene where she emerges in red underwear and blonde wig positively sizzles.

 Spike Lee later returned to genre material with the disappointing English-language remake of Oldboy (2013) and the well worthwhile vampire film Da Sweet Blood of Jesus (2014).
-In genre material, Lee has also produced the African-American themed horror anthology Tales from the Hood (1995).
+In genre material, Lee has also produced the African-American themed horror anthologies Tales from the Hood (1995) and Tales from the Hood 2 (2018).

 (Nominee for Best Actress (Mira Sorvino) at this site’s Best of 1999 Awards).